etherisc-legacy/GIF/README.md

 To switch the kubectl context between environments:
     > kubectl config use-context <contextname>

 Note: do not switch contexts during deploy, since the next kubectl instruction will apply to the new active context instead of the one you started the deploy with.

+## View logs from Kubernetes
+During cluster creation choose "Advanced options" and check "Try the new Stackdriver beta Monitoring and Logging experience" checkbox.
+This will enable platform-wide logging.
+In order to view logs navigate to "Logging > Logs".
+Select filter: "Kubernetes Container > YOUR-CLUSTER > default > All container_name"
+In advanced filter add lines to the query:
+`NOT textPayload:(GET /ready)`
+`NOT textPayload:(GET /live)`